 Jennifer is the Director of Community Health, Volunteer Services, and Emergency Management at Saint Francis Memorial Hospital.
 She first became involved with PAAWBAC as the hospital’s liaison and was inspired by PAAWBAC’s mission to increase the visibility and participation of API women.
 In 2015, Jennifer joined PAAWBAC’s Board of Directors and is honored by the opportunity to empower the next generation of women leaders.

 Kathy is a daughter of founding PAAWBAC member Carole Jan Lee, and has inherited her mother’s dedication to community concerns.
 A lawyer by training, she heads a local citizens police review board.
 She has two daughters and would be thrilled if one of them someday carries on the tradition of board service.

 Vivian, who joined the PAAWBAC Board in 2008, has a background in journalism and marketing in the construction industry.
 Her community involvement began when, as a resident of San Francisco’s Japantown, she served on the organizing committee for Japantown’s 100th Anniversary celebration.
 PAAWBAC has given her the opportunity to promote diversity and feminist leadership.

-Vicky is President and CEO of DAE.
+Vicky is former President and CEO of DAE.
 In addition to being a pioneer and a leader in marketing to Asian Americans, Vicky cares deeply about issues impacting the community.
 She has played a pivotal role in promoting public awareness of hepatitis B, cancer, the annual celebration of APA Heritage Month and the overall importance of community empowerment.